tensorflow/tfjs-website/docs/guide/node_in_cloud.md

 This doc describes how to run a Node.js process with @tensorflow/tfjs-node package on cloud platforms.

-Starting from tfjs-node@1.2.4, running Node.js project on cloud platforms does not require extra configurations.
-This guide will use the [mnist-node](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-node) example in @tensorflow/tfjs-examples repository, which trains MNIST with tfjs-node package on Heroku and GCloud.
-The details of Heroku’s Node.js Support can be found in [Heroku Node.js Support](https://devcenter.heroku.com/articles/nodejs-support) article.
-The details of Node.js on Google Cloud Platform can be found on the [Google Cloud page](https://cloud.google.com/nodejs/docs/).
+Starting from tfjs-node@1.2.4, running Node.js project on cloud platforms does not require additional configuration.
+This guide will show how to run the [mnist-node](https://github.com/tensorflow/tfjs-examples/tree/master/mnist-node) example in the @tensorflow/tfjs-examples repository on Heroku and GCloud.
+Heroku’s Node.js support is documented in this [article](https://devcenter.heroku.com/articles/nodejs-support).
+Running Node.js on Google Cloud Platform is documented [here](https://cloud.google.com/nodejs/docs/).

 ## Deploy Node.js project on Heroku